Send the link below via email or IMCopy

 Having said that, awareness of social media as a record will help you remember to use it responsibly.

-Is it an Electronic Record?
+Is it a Record?

 Does your file: